Fabric protection delivers great value to carpet and upholstery owners. Protecting your fibres from damage protects your flooring investment.

 6. How will my facility, family or clients benefit from fabric protection?

+a.
 Creates a healthy indoor environment

 The microfilm formed by the fibre protector repels dust mites and allergens, releasing them for effective removal by regular vacuuming with a HEPA vacuum cleaner.
 Most of the popular fibre protectors will not change the feel or appearance of your carpet and upholstery, nor will they emit chemicals into the air.
 Many fibre protectors even claim they can help prevent dust mite infestations.